Authored By Pat Minogue

-Pat Minogue, Associate Professor of Silviculture, University of Florida, School of Forest Resources and Conservation
+Pat Minogue is an Associate Professor of Silviculture at the University of Florida, School of Forest Resources and Conservation.

 Landowners looking for the most cost-efficient and effective ways to maximize the value of their pine seedling investments need to stay up to date on “best practices” in silviculture and land management.
 A body of research has shown that our best pine growth is with earlier site prep (starting in about mid June) rather than the current late season practice.
 Not only do we get better growth response in June, but there are also other benefits from earlier site prep, including: